-- 6.1 The usual sanctions for misconduct are set out below.
-Examples of disciplinary sanctions aligned to forms of misconduct for illustrative purposes only can be found on the Student Discipline website; this is a not exhaustive guide, which may be updated from time to time by the University.
-Each case will be assessed in light of its facts. - 6.2 Findings of misconduct are made on a balance of probabilities. - 6.3 The sanctions the University may levy are one or more of the following: - A written apology including a piece which reflects on the student's behaviour to be provided to an aggrieved party; - A verbal warning; - A written warning; - Fines ranging from £100 to a maximum of £300; - To require compensation;
+- 6.1 The usual sanctions for non-academic misconduct are set out below.
+Examples of sanctions aligned to forms of misconduct for illustrative purposes only can be found on the Non-academic Misconduct web pages; this is a not exhaustive guide, and may be updated from time to time by the University.
+Each case will be assessed in light of its facts. - 6.2 Findings of misconduct are made on a balance of probabilities - 6.3 The sanctions the University may levy are one or more of the following: - (i) A written apology including a piece which reflects on the student's behaviour to be provided to an aggrieved party; - (ii) a verbal warning; - (iii) a written warning; - (iv) fines ranging from £100 to a maximum of £300; - (v) to require compensation; - (vi) to require the student to undertake unpaid community services to the University community up to a maximum of 40 hours; - (vii) to require the student to attend rehabilitation programmes; - (viii) to exclude or restrict a student from access to parts of the University or University services (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Student Non-Academic Misconduct); - (ix) to suspend a student from the University (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Student Non-Academic Misconduct): - (x) to expel a student from the University with a consequent loss of rights and privileges of University membership (action taken by the President and Vice- Chancellor following a recommendation by the Committee of Student Non-Academic Misconduct); - (xi) to recommend that Senate consider withholding an award where it would otherwise withdraw or cancel same if made pursuant to the Ordinances of the University part 7.7:

-- To require the student to undertake unpaid community services to the University community up to a maximum of 40 hours; - To impose a No Contact Order with specified persons; - To require the student to attend rehabilitation programmes; - To exclude or restrict a student from access to parts of the University or University services (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Discipline); - To suspend a student from the University (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Discipline); - To expel a student from the University with a consequent loss of rights and privileges of University membership (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Discipline); - To recommend that Senate consider withholding an award where it would otherwise withdraw or cancel same if made pursuant to part 7: Admission, Examinations and Awards of the Ordinances of the University (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Discipline). - 6.4 Where appropriate, the University may choose to suspend the implementation of one/more sanctions if the student has shown remorse and undertakes to significantly improve their conduct.
-Positive action to improve conduct will need to be demonstrated to the University from time to time. - 6.5 If a student admits an allegation at any stage of the procedure the University may levy a sanction for that misconduct without progressing through the next stage of the disciplinary procedure for sanctions requiring action by the President and Vice-Chancellor as set out above.
+Admission, Examinations and Awards (action taken by the President and Vice-Chancellor following a recommendation by the Committee of Student Non-Academic Misconduct).

+- 6.4 Where appropriate, the University may choose to suspend the implementation of one/more sanctions if the student has shown remorse and undertakes to significantly improve their conduct.
+Positive action to improve conduct will need to be demonstrated to the University from time to time. - 6.5 If a student admits an allegation at any stage of the procedure the University may levy a sanction for that misconduct without progressing through the next stage of the procedure for sanctions requiring action by the President and Vice- Chancellor as set out above.
 If a student wishes certain facts to be taken into account before a sanction is imposed they should submit a written statement (with evidence where appropriate) together with their admission and the University will consider this in deciding the sanction.
-The University may also look favourably on students making early admissions.
+Any sanction awarded will be decided by the Chair of the Committee for Student Non-academic Misconduct or their nominee.
+The University may also look favourably on students making early admissions. - 6.6 The University may recommend the continuation of a no contact advisory notice post investigation alongside any penalty given.
+The no contact advisory notice is not a penalty.